 Many people imagine retirement in Thailand since living happily here costs very little.
 Thailand's cost of living figures usually suggests that it is between 30% to 40% cheaper than living in the U.S.

 The average cost of living in Thailand is around 35% lower than the average cost of living in the U.S., according to Numbeo, a platform that gathers cost of living data from across the globe.
-Rents are on average, 56 per cent smaller.
+Rents are, on average, 56 per cent smaller.

 You can intend on a budget of at least $1,500 per month to survive in Thailand, with a more realistic benchmark being $2,000.
 This will encourage you, without breaking the bank, to live comfortably.
 You would be able to survive with as little as $1,000 a month, but you'd still have a rough time.
-You should expect a very comfortable life if you can manage to survive off a budget of $5,000 per month.
+You should expect a very comfortable life if you can survive off a budget of $5,000 per month.